- - -

 First Year (2022-2023)

 First year was largely about getting to know the campus, the supervisors, the friends, the city, and to make new friends.
 I would say, I got lucky to be positioned in a project where my PhD thesis situates clearly—therefore, the intellectual demand was to get myself well-versed with the literature, the overarching themes, and to build the "argument".
-This was followed by an internal "Transfer" or viva which makes you go through a rigorous process of getting ready with:
+This was followed by an internal "Transfer" or an internal viva which makes you go through a rigorous process of getting ready with:

 - Research Proposal